calelkeno/fastapi_noncoders/crud_api.md

 from pydantic import BaseModel

 # Pydantic models
-class UserCreate(BaseModel):
+class User(BaseModel):
     name: str
     email: str

 @app.post("/users", tags=["User Management"])
-def create_user(user: UserCreate):
+def create_user(user: User):
     # Create a new user
     return {"message": "User created", "user_id": 123}

 ```
 Code Explaination :
 - Send some user data, for example: {"name": "John", "email": "john@email.com"} to the `/users` path is the URL where the API listens for requests.
-- The `user: UserCreate` part means the API expects the request body to match the User model (usually defined with Pydantic).
+- The `user: User` part means the API expects the request body to match the User model (usually defined with Pydantic).
 - Finally, it will return a JSON response with a confirmation message and a sample user_id

 ## 4. Create a GET method API endpoint in `crud_api.py` file and add the following code